 - The connection is using a VMware-certified Thin Client or Zero Client to access the desktops and applications in cloud-connected Horizon 7 version 7.7 pods.

 Dashboard - Infrastructure Tab

-The Infrastructure tab displays detailed information about the pods' infrastructure — data about the various pod components.
+The Infrastructure tab displays detailed information about the Horizon Cloud pods' infrastructure — data about the various pod components.
 Within the tab, you can drill down into the CMS-provided detailed data.

 - Your customer record is enabled for the feature to onboard to the VMware Cloud Services Engagement Platform.
 That feature is described in Onboard Your Horizon Cloud Tenant to VMware Cloud Services Engagement Platform and VMware Cloud Services Using the Horizon Universal Console.

 - Your environment has the Cloud Monitoring Service enabled.
-See Enabling or Deactivating the Cloud Monitoring Service (CMS) for Your Horizon Cloud Tenant Environment.
+See First-Gen Tenants - Enabling or Deactivating the Cloud Monitoring Service (CMS) for Your Horizon Cloud Environment.

 Even when the preceding conditions are met and you see this tab displayed above the footprint map, before the console will display data in this tab, you must have at least one pod fully activated for pod infrastructure monitoring.
 The pod infrastructure monitoring feature provides for sending the data to the CMS, which then provides the data to the console for display.
 See Horizon Infrastructure Monitoring and the Pods in Your Horizon Cloud Environment.